Romea/cropcraft/README.md

 To generate a crop field, you first need to create a configuration file (YAML formats).
 Some examples are available in the [`examples`](/examples) directory.
-Then you can execute the `cropcraft.py` script and specify the path of the choosen configuration file.
+Then you can execute the `cropcraft.py` script and specify the path of the chosen configuration file.
 ```
 python cropcraft.py examples/test1.yaml
 ```
-This command will generate a blender file named `test1.blend` a gazebo model named `test1`
+This command will generate a blender file named `test1.blend` and a gazebo model named `test1`

 Some options are available and described using
 ```